-The titleholder's primary mission is to educate the leather and M/s communities about bootblacking by attending, bootblacking at, and teaching at a minimum of four events during the title year.
+The titleholder's primary mission is to educate the leather, fetish/bdsm/kink, and M/s communities by attending, bootblacking at, and teaching at a minimum of four events during the title year.
 These events need not be large events.
 Presentations at smaller venues, such as local bar events or for one's local dungeon or club fulfills the requirement just as well as presentations offered at large weekend conferences.

 The titleholder must also attend Northwest Leather Celebration the year following their victory and participate in the step down process.
 In addition to these responsibilities, the winner is required to provide quarterly activity and expense reports to the contest Owners.
 The travel fund is disbursed quarterly.
 Titleholders who serve less than a full year will not receive the entire year's travel fund.

 The titleholder may elect to compete for an international title, or focus on service within the Northwest Region.